 If you’re managing a large craft show booth at a market, try to keep tall fixtures along the edges so thieves can’t hide behind them and conceal your handmade products to steal.
 If your fixtures sit outside of your booth or tent, try to make sure they’re one-sided and the side that houses the product is facing you.

 A fairly obvious tip but worth mentioning; anything you’re selling at a craft show that’s small, easy to steal or a higher price point should be kept close to you at the table or just slightly out of reach.
 This will make it easier for you to notice when someone is grabbing for it, making them more visible and theft less likely.
-Which brings us to our next tip….
+Which brings me to my next tip….

 This one is a bit harder to execute when trying to make the most use of your craft show space but if you set items up higher or near the back of display shelves so people have to reach out to grab them, you’ll be more likely to notice when someone picks something up.
 This makes it harder for thieves to nonchalantly add items to their bag or pocket.

 The more attention a shoplifter receives, the fewer chances they have to steal and the less likely they are to do it.
 Even if you’re helping another customer at least try to make eye contact with your other shoppers and give a quick nod, smile, or “hello” if you can.